 It’s not just flavour that defines a savoury gin, though – it also comes down to the mouthfeel.
 Indeed, for drink expert, Gin Foundry editor and IWSC judge Olivier Ward, the definition is evolving.
 He says that ‘savoury’ has gone from being a byword for ‘herbal’ to becoming more aligned with texture and salinity.

 ‘For such a long time, it was Gin Mare that was the outlier because it was big and olive-rich, which even brought a textural element to it.’
 Since Gin Mare’s launch in 2007, many distillers have tried to replicate the desired effect of a light oiliness coating the drinker’s palate – without upending the drink’s viscosity.
 So, how are they doing it?

 For some of these new gins, seaweed is where the answer lies for that savoury element, explains Ward; for others it’s sea salt, while some are answering the growing appetite for Mediterranean flavours with the likes of olive and rosemary.
 There are even gins out there incorporating cheese and vegetables into the distilling process.

 Hard to imagine?
 We’ve rounded up five savoury gins released in the last year, so you don’t have to.
 Give them a try!

 Four Pillars Olive Leaf Gin

 Australia’s best-known gin distillery, Four Pillars, isn’t shy when it comes to experimenting with gins.
-Its Olive Leaf bottling is no exception, made using cold-pressed extra virgin olive oil and the leaves from three different olive varieties.
+Its Olive Leaf savoury gin bottling is no exception.
+Made using cold-pressed extra virgin olive oil and the leaves from three different olive varieties.
 These are combined with seven Australian botanicals, including macadamia and rosemary.
 The rosemary really stands out on the nose, while the texture from the olive oil comes through beautifully on the palate.